This lemon velvet cake is luscious and easy to make. The crumb is tender and moist. A homemade cake does not have to be hard!

 This makes them even more affordable and quick and easy to make.
 You don’t have to wait for the butter to soften, just grab the oil and go!

-While you would traditionally use buttermilk in a velvet cake, I almost never have buttermilk on hand.
-Instead, I put a teaspoon of lemon juice into a cup of milk before I gather the rest of the ingredients.
+While you would traditionally use buttermilk in a velvet cake, most people don’t always have buttermilk on hand.
+Instead, you can put a teaspoon of lemon juice into a cup of milk before I gather the rest of the ingredients.

-By the time I am ready to use it, the acid has had a chance to work its magic on the milk.
+By the time you are ready to use it, the acid has had a chance to work its magic on the milk.
 It does the job quite nicely without having to use any special ingredients.

 Though my brother and sister-in-law keep powdered buttermilk on hand for things like this and pancakes.
 I should pick up a can sometime and see what I think!